yeehaa123/presentation-moonconf/slides.md

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."

 By now, I have hopefully convinced you that it's important to think about architecture in general.
 But I haven't explained why and how this applies to the frontend.

-My answer will be a simple one though.
+My answer will be a simple one, though.
 A serverless frontend architecture should be shaped after a microservices architecture.
-Even though the code probably run on the same client, rather than distributed, it's still valuable to conceive the application as if it's a collection of services.
+Even though the code will probably run on a single client, rather than on distributed servers, it's still valuable to conceive the application as if it's a collection of services.

 Before I explain the what and how of the serverless frontend architecture that we use at offcourse, I want to discuss some common alternatives.